JavaSaBr/jmonkeybuilder/README.md

 ## [Video about this editor.](https://www.youtube.com/watch?v=I9ads0-I_LI&feature=youtu.be) ##

 ## ver.
 0.8.7 ##
-* -Imlemented saving/loading particle emiter nodes.
+* -Imlemented saving/loading particle emitter nodes.
-* -Added Log View panel.
+* -Added a LogView panel.

 ## ver.
 0.8.6 ##
 * -Fixed opening a renamed file in a new editor.